Why is proportional representation considered to more closely reflect the voting pattern of the electors?

 Description

-This diagram is a visual description of how to calculate the quota for electing 6 state senators.
+This diagram shows how to calculate the quota for electing 6 state senators.

 Quota = 100 001